 The following examples show this

-A two dimensional array is essentially a list of lists.
+A two-dimensional array is essentially a list of lists.
 If you think of a single spreadsheet row as a single dimension then more than one column is two dimensional.
-In fact a spreadsheet is the equivalent of a 2 dimensional array.
+In fact a spreadsheet is the equivalent of a two-dimensional array.
 It has two dimensions – rows and columns.

 One small thing to note is that Excel treats a one-dimensional array as a row if you write it to a spreadsheet.
 In other words, the array arr(1 to 5) is equivalent to arr(1 to 1, 1 to 5) when writing values to the spreadsheet.